-If you are determined to buy a new treadle machine because you don’t want to deal with a restoration project please buy it from the Amazon link below and help me pay for this website.
+If you are determined to buy a new treadle machine because you don’t want to deal with a restoration project please buy it from this link and help me pay for this website.

 Here’s a blanket statement that you can put in your pipe and smoke: Modern household sewing machines electric or non-electric are not as well made as older sewing machines made before 1965 or so.

 Don’t ever pay more than $200 for a household sewing machine.
 Always buy a good used sewing machine.

 The Singer model 201-K or a Singer 401-A are both excellent electric sewing machines and I recommend them.